woossi0/suite/docs/usermanual/source/cartography/ysld/reference/rules.rst

    * - ``filter``
      - No
      - :ref:`Filter <cartography.ysld.reference.filters>` expression which will need to evaluate to be true for the symbolizer(s) to be applied.
 Cannot be used with ``else``.
-     - Blank (so rule will apply to all features)
+     - Blank (meaning that the rule will apply to all features)
    * - ``else``
      - No
      - Specifies whether the rule will be an "else" rule.
 An else rule applies when, after scale and filters are applied, no other rule applies.
 To make an else rule, set this option to ``true``.
 Cannot be used with ``filter``.